-GCSE grade 8 in Maths
+Entry requirements: GCSE grade 8 in Mathematics

-This must be taken as a 4th A Level
+This must be taken as a 4th A level

 In the first year, all students will complete and sit the AS level in Further Mathematics, with content split into 50% Pure Mathematics including complex numbers, vectors and matrices and 50% Applied Mathematics in the fields of Statistics and Decision Mathematics.
 Students can then pursue their studies of Further Mathematics throughout Year 13 to take the full A level in Further Mathematics at the end of the second year.
 The course assumes full knowledge and understanding all the content of A level Mathematics.